appveyor/website/src/docs/getting-started-with-appveyor-for-linux.md

 ### "test" phase

-Test phase could be either your own scrips, be enabled to discover and test .NET COre project(s) or be turned off.
+Test phase could be either your own scripts, be enabled to discover and test .NET COre project(s) or be turned off.

 For your own scripts use `test_script` section, for example: